timshannon/tech.townsourced.com/content/post/anatomy-of-a-go-web-app-authentication.md

 and bulletproof password system is still vulnerable to your user's fallibility, and as you'll see when we go over password management below, most of the work goes into trying to protect the users from themselves.

-## OAUTH

 So, how do you get out of the password management business?
-You offload the work to trusted 3rd parties.
+You offload the work to trusted third parties.
 This usually means integrating [OAUTH](https://en.wikipedia.org/wiki/OAuth) into your authentication code.

+## OAUTH

-You'll want to use popular 3rd parties through which your users will probably already have accounts setup.
+You'll want to use popular third parties through which your users will probably already have accounts set up.
 My policy is to give users as many options as possible so that the simplest option for them is to *not* create a password in my app.
 This means adding OAUTH support for one or more of the **Big Three**.

 * **Facebook**: [Manually Build a Login Flow](https://developers.facebook.com/docs/facebook-login/manually-build-a-login-flow)
 * **Google**: [Google Sign-In for server-side apps](https://developers.google.com/identity/sign-in/web/server-side-flow)